-This year, the RYYB sensor which according to Huawei works effectively due to Kirin chipset’s optimization can even see in the dark.
-Though with good results, there are also some challenges for the photographers using P30 Pro which we will discuss later.
+This year, the RYYB sensor, which, according to Huawei, works effectively due to Kirin chipset’s optimization, can even see in the dark.
+Though with good results, there are also some challenges for the photographers using P30 Pro, which we will discuss later.

-We finally got the opportunity to test the camera prowess of the much-hyped Huawei P30 Pro, so let’s find out if it can really see what our eyes can miss.
+We finally got the opportunity to test the camera prowess of the much-hyped Huawei P30 Pro, so let’s find out if it can see what our eyes can miss.

-We have previously explained the camera of Huawei P30 Pro, but let’s just recap to refamiliarize ourselves.
+We have previously explained the camera of Huawei P30 Pro, but let’s recap to refamiliarize ourselves.
 The smartphone comes with the following camera specs:

 - 40MP (27mm) Wide Angle Lens, f/1.6, OIS, 1/1.7 inch sensor